ycm-core/YouCompleteMe/README.md

 Install CMake.
 Preferably with [Homebrew][brew], but here's the [stand-alone CMake installer][cmake-download].

+_If_ you have installed a Homebrew Python and/or Homebrew MacVim, see the FAQ for details.

 _If_ you care about semantic completion for C-family languages, type in the following commands in the console.
 If you don't, **skip this step**.